 In northeastern Arizona is the Petrified Forest National Park which is named for the large deposits of petrified wood.

-Much of northeastern Arizona 225 million years ago was covered by trees and vegetation.
+Trees and vegetation covered much of northeastern Arizona 225 million years ago.
 Volcanic lava and ash destroyed the forest and what remains are the fossils of fallen trees that lived in the Late Triassic Epoch about 225 million years ago.

-The park is huge and you probably will need to make a decision on what is important for you to see.
-We started on the North end of the park where the Painted Desert is.
-There was a bunch of vistas you can stop at and take pictures of the Painted Desert.
+The park is vast, and you will probably need to decide what is essential for you to see.
+We started on the park’s northern end, where the Painted Desert is.
+There were a bunch of vistas you could stop at and take pictures of the Painted Desert.
 We then took the Petrified Forest road to the South of the park and visited different stops.

-On the Southside of the park is the Rainbow Forest Museum which has a walking trail through pieces of the petrified wood to look at.
-You can get close to the pieces and even touch a bunch of them.
+On the south side of the park is the Rainbow Forest Museum which has a walking trail through pieces of petrified wood to look at.
+You can get close to the pieces and even touch them.

 In between these two points are a bunch of areas with trails you can hike to see more sights.
 It just depends on how much time you have to explore the park.